Rayanworkout/Predicting-Drug-Consumption/README.md

 # Personality Traits and Drug Consumption: A Data Analysis

-_Project currently under development_

 ### TLDR; this Django Ninja / React App is a simple interactive case study on the relationship between drug consumption and personality traits.

-App is available at http://194.135.81.27/

 ### Introduction